 The spectacular outdoor attraction of Garden of the Gods is one of the very best reasons to visit the Colorado Springs area.
-And when you do, consider staying at this resort if you love golf, spa days, and dining.
+And when you do, consider staying at Garden of the Gods Club and Resort if you love golf, spa days, and dining.
 This is an ultra-luxurious and romantic place to stay that has packages for couples and relaxation.
-There are 56 rooms here, and guests can enjoy views of the Garden of the Gods natural rock formations.
+There are plenty of luxury rooms here where guests can enjoy views of the Garden of the Gods natural rock formations.
 This is an ideal place for golfers because of the 27-hole Kissing Camels Golf Course, driving range, practice green, pro shop, and sports club.
 But families that visit can also entertain kids at the toddler pool, children’s splash park, and playground.

 For a different kind of resort that showcases the outdoorsy side of Colorado, consider staying at Three Rivers Resort and Outfitting.
 It’s located in the mountain town of Almont on the Taylor River and offers cabins that date back to the 1800s.
 This is an ideal getaway to explore the Gunnison National Forest and use the resort’s outfitting service to go rafting and kayaking.
 Horseback riding, zip lining, and four-wheel drive tours are also available.
 In addition to cabins, which come as small rooms up to four-bedroom spaces, guests can also stay in the lodge rooms and vacation homes.
 Come to this resort if you want to spend most of your time in the great outdoors rather than relaxing indoors with luxurious amenities.

 The St. Regis Resort in Aspen is situated in an upscale red-brick building that’s just a few minutes’ walk away from the gondolas of Aspen Mountain.
 You’ll also be close to the Aspen Golf and Tennis Club when you stay here.
-The resort resembles a Gilded Age mountain manor, but has a contemporary appeal that brings culture connoisseurs and outdoor adventurers together under one roof.
+The resort resembles a Gilded Age mountain manor but has a contemporary appeal that brings culture connoisseurs and outdoor adventurers together under one roof.
 Ski packages are popular here, and Aspen’s Chefs Club has been named one of the top 100 restaurants in the country.
 Various room options are available for guests, all with leather beds and desks designed by Ralph Lauren and custom furnishings.